kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/ui/navigation/left/modal/description.md

-Modal navigation drawers block interaction with the rest of an app's content with a scrim.
-They are elevated above most of the app's UI and don't affect the screen's layout grid.
+The modal navigation drawer blocks interaction with the remaining content of the app by overlaying a scrim.
+Positioned above most of the app's UI, it does not affect the screen's layout grid.
+It is typically accessible with a swipe gesture and should also utilize a visible navigation menu icon for opening and closing the drawer.